How to Clean a Shower Surround

 Step 4 - Scrub the Wall Surround

-Use a scrub bush to scour the surround, including the shower floor.
+Use a scrub brush to scour the surround, including the shower floor.
 Pay special attention to areas where staining is visible.
 Rinse with warm water.
-To remove stubborn dirt and stains, repeat Steps 2 and 3.
+To remove stubborn dirt and stains, repeat steps two and three.

 Step 5 - Kill the Smell